Elliott Bay Connections

 Elliott Bay Connections is a public–private partnership to connect, restore and revitalize public parks along the Elliott Bay waterfront from Pier 62 (just north of the Seattle Aquarium) to The Beach at Expedia Group.

-Elliott Bay Connections will connect:
+Elliott Bay Connections goals include:

-New Greenway Open
+Greenway

 On April 21, 2026, Elliott Bay Connections opened a new greenway on the east side of Alaskan Way, from Virginia Street to Clay Street, connecting Waterfront Park to the Olympic Sculpture Park.